aamir-m-codes/web-eng-class/README.md

 ## Download and Setup

+1. Download the repository:
+   - Click the Code button (in the main page of repository), then choose Download ZIP.
+   - Extract the ZIP file to a folder on your computer.

-1. Install Node.js:
+2. Install Node.js:
    - Visit https://nodejs.org/ and download the latest LTS version for your operating system.
    - Follow the installer instructions.

-2. Verify installation:
+3. Verify installation:
    - Open a terminal and run:
      ```bash
      node -v
      npm -v
      ```

-3. Optional: Install Visual Studio Code:
+4. Optional: Install Visual Studio Code:
    - Visit https://code.visualstudio.com/ and download the editor.
    - Open the folder in VS Code for easier browsing and editing.